thatboyreegan/alx-system_engineering-devops/0x02-shell_redirections/README.md

-6-third_line is a script displays the third line of the file iacta 7-file is a script that creates a file containing the text best school 8-cwd_state is a script that  writes into the file ls_cwd_content the result of the command ls -la
+6-third_line is a script displays the third line of the file iacta 7-file is a script that creates a file containing the text best school 8-cwd_state is a script that  writes into the file ls_cwd_content the result of the command ls -la 9-duplicate_last_line is a script that  duplicates the last line of the file iacta